Art colony: Art commune

-History in the United States
+United States

-Early Model
+Early model

 Some art colonies are organized and planned, while others arise because some artists like to congregate, finding fellowship and inspiration—and constructive competition—in the company of other artists.

 The American Academy in Rome, founded in 1894 originally as the American School of Architecture, which in the following year joined with the American School of Classical Studies, is often cited as the early model for what would become the modern arts and humanities colony.
 Its well-funded, well-organized campus, and extensive program of fellowships, were soon replicated by early 20th-century artist colonies and their wealthy benefactors.

-The Northeast
+Northeast United States

 New Hampshire

 The MacDowell Colony in Peterborough was founded in 1907 by composer Edward MacDowell and his wife, Marian.
 MacDowell was inspired by the American Academy in Rome, and its mission to provide American artists with a home base at the centre of classical traditions and primary sources.
 MacDowell, who was a trustee of the American Academy, believed that a rural setting, free from distractions, would prove to be creatively valuable to artists.
 He also believed that discussions among working artists, architects and composers would enrich their work.